-- In the European Spanish dub of Terminator 2, "Hasta la vista, baby" became "Sayonara, baby".
+- In the European Spanish dub, "Hasta la vista, baby" became "Sayonara, baby".
 The Latin American dubs, however, usually keep it the same.

 - The same thing happened in the Mexican Spanish dub of The Old Gringo: The American characters speaks using polite neutral Mexican Spanish, but the Mexican characters themselves speaks with an exaggerated, stereotypical, Mexican accent.

 - In the Spanish dub of The Goonies, Mouth and Rosalita speak Italian.